arzyu/eslint-config-presets/README.md

 	}
 	```

-2. Create a eslint config file (e.g. `.eslintrc.yml`) on top level of your project.
+or Create a eslint config file (e.g. `.eslintrc.yml`) on top level of your project:

 	```yaml
 	parser: babel-eslint